nnmsIsaac/DebateBot/README.md

 - Get your bot's token, and add it to your `.env` file.
 Your `.env` file should now look like `DISCORD_BOT_SECRET=XXXX`, where `XXXX` is your bot's token.
 Remember, there shouldn't be any whitespace around the `=`.- Invite your bot to your server by going to this link: `scope=bot&client_id=XXXX` where `XXXX` is your Discord app's client ID.
 (Not to be confused with your bot's token)

 ### Running the Whole Shebang
-- After copleting the steps above, go to your project folder and enter `node index.js`.
-This will run the bot.
+- After copleting the steps above, open shell and go to th project folder.
+Enter `node index.js` to run the bot.
 If everything is working, you should see `Successful Login` followed by `My username is 'XXXX'` (where `XXXX` is the username of the bot).
+- In your discord server, try typing in `!ping` to check if the bot is online, then join a VC channel and enter `!debate` to start the bot's main feautre.
+- You can check your stats by entering `!stats`.
+- You can use `!help` for some help.
 - You might have to fiddle with the code or install some extra dependencies depending on your system.

 ## TODO